The Science Behind Rewind

 Pioneering Marine CDR Policy

-Navigating the complex regulatory frameworks for marine carbon dioxide removal (mCDR) is essential for effective, environmentally responsible projects, and we aim to share insights to help align startups and policymakers with these crucial regulations.
+Navigating the complex regulatory frameworks for marine carbon dioxide removal (mCDR) is essential for effective and environmentally responsible projects.
+We aim to share insights to help align startups and policymakers with these crucial regulations.

 Rewind & GeoEcoMar Submit Permit Request for Black Sea Carbon Storage Impact Study